CYBERSECURE CODER (CSC) Training Course

 14 HoursDescription

-The Java language and the Runtime Environment (JRE) was designed to be free from the most problematic common security vulnerabilities experienced in other languages, like C/C++.
-Yet, software developers and architects should not only know how to use the various security features of the Java environment (positive security), but should also be aware of the numerous vulnerabilities that are still relevant for Java development (negative security).
+The Java language and the Java Runtime Environment (JRE) were engineered to minimise exposure to the most prevalent and dangerous security vulnerabilities found in other languages such as C/C++.
+Nevertheless, software developers and architects must not only master the application of Java's security features (positive security) but also remain vigilant about the numerous vulnerabilities that continue to affect Java development (negative security).

 Participants attending this course will